jermspeaks/jermspeaks.github.io/_posts/blog/2016-12-19-object-deconstruction.md

 }

 enableListFilter({
-  option: otherOptionVariableName,
+  option: option,
   filterName: filterName,
   filterIndex: filterIndex,
   activeAccessTypeIndex: activeAccessTypeIndex
 });
 ```

-If you want to reducer the number of lines, you can use the object parameter shorthand.
+If you want to reduce the number of lines, you can use the object parameter shorthand.
 Note: A caveat of this approach your argument names must be the same name.
 In most cases, an explicit approach of writing out object keys is better.